sunghoonsh3/auto-message-sender/README.md

 ## Important Notes

-- **Excel File Configuration**: Make sure your Excel file is properly set up with phone numbers in the correct column.
-The default script configuration assumes phone numbers are in the 10th column.
-Adjust the `phone_number` indexing in `send_message.py` as needed.
+- **Excel File Configuration**: Make sure your Excel file is properly set up with emails in the correct column.
+The default script configuration of the emails is in the 5th column.
-- **Sheet Name**: The default sheet name in the scripts is set to `Sheet1`.
-Ensure you change the `sheet_name` variable in both scripts if your sheet is named differently.
+- **Sheet Name**: The scripts default sheet name to `Sheet1`.
+If your sheet is named differently, ensure you change the `sheet_name` variable in both scripts.
 - **Messaging Limitations**: The messaging function is designed to work with Apple's Messages app and will only work on macOS systems.
-- **Privacy and Compliance**: Ensure you have consent to message the individuals in your Excel file and comply with any applicable laws regarding automated messaging.
+- **Privacy and Compliance**: Please ensure you consent to message the individuals in your Excel file and comply with any applicable laws regarding automated messaging.

 ## Contribution

 Feel free to fork this repository and submit pull requests to contribute to this project.
-For major changes, please open an issue first to discuss what you would like to change.
+Before making major changes, please open an issue to discuss what you would like to change.

-Ensure to update tests as appropriate.

 ## License